Gilles de Rais: Gilles de Rais and the Bluebeard myth

 Gilles de Rais's story may have been one of the influences on Charles Perrault's "Bluebeard" literary fairy tale, included in Stories or Tales from Past Times, with Morals (1697), but this hypothesis is disputed as being too fragile.

 In any case, long after the publication of Mother Goose Tales, Bluebeard's mythical character is frequently amalgamated with Gilles de Rais's historical legend from the 19th century onwards.
 Travel reports, local oral literature and tourist activities all point to a popular confusion between Gilles de Rais and the fictitious wife-murderer, despite the profound differences between the two figures.

 According to Matei Cazacu, collective memory has gradually shifted in this direction, due to the difficulty of transmitting the memory of child sexual abuse.
 Bluebeard is at times entwined with the memory of castle ruins scattered across western France—often the erstwhile estates of Gilles de Rais—which, as Matei Cazacu suggests, "have, by their very presence, helped anchor these tales in a tangible setting, a true memory space."

 Relationship with Joan of Arc

-15th-century archives do not seem to fully establish a special relationship between the two comrades-in-arms.
-Joan of Arc's feelings towards Gilles de Rais escape the historical record completely.
-Likewise, no source corroborates the popular narrative that he was so devastated after her burning at the stake at Rouen that he withdrew to his western lands to nurture her memory while simultaneously sinking into depression and murderous madness.
-Assuming as a hypothesis that her death represented a rupture in his life, the shock could just as well be "narcissistic", rather than "sentimental", for the heroine's disappearance would mark the end of an epic capable of fulfilling his aspirations to glory.
+The duality between Joan of Arc and Gilles de Rais is a recurring theme in fiction, yet 15th-century sources do not suggest that they shared an exceptionally close relationship.
+Medieval scholars generally identify Gilles de Rais as one of the compagnons ("comrades-in-arms") of the Maid of Orléans, without portraying him as either a close associate or a committed supporter of her mission.

+Joan of Arc's own perception of Gilles de Rais remains beyond the reach of the historical record.
+Likewise, the later image of Gilles de Rais withdrawing to his western lands after her execution at Rouen, grieving her memory and eventually descending into depression and homicidal madness because of her death, finds no support in contemporary sources.

+Several instances have been retrospectively interpreted as signs of his continued attachment to Joan of Arc's memory, but the basis for such an interpretation remains speculative.
+Among them is his presence at Louviers on 26 December 1430.
+A receipt issued on that day records his reimbursement of his squire Roland Mauvoisin, captain of Prinçay, for 260 écus spent on the purchase of a black horse with saddle and bridle.
+The horse was intended for another of his squires, Michel Machefer, a captain of men-at-arms and archers in his company, who had been promised a suitable mount for the expedition upon their arrival at Louviers.
+Because of the town's proximity to Rouen, where Joan of Arc was imprisoned, some historians have interpreted this expedition as a possible attempt to rescue the Maid, although this hypothesis cannot be confirmed with certainty.